ORCA Grants

 Requirements

-Upon completion of the project, students must file final reports on their projects and complete an evaluation of the program.
-Faculty mentors will also be requested to complete an evaluation.
+Upon completion of the project, students may be asked to file final reports on their projects and complete an evaluation of the program.
+Faculty mentors may also be requested to complete an evaluation.
 All students supported by an ORCA Grant will be required to present their work either as part of Murray State University's Scholars Week, Posters-at-the-Capitol, in Steeplechase: An ORCA Student Journal, or deposit a significant artifact representing the work on Murray State University's institutional repository.

 Take the next step